hexiaohu1/hexiaohu1/README.md

 - 👀 I’m interested in engineering application programming， especially in CAE of optical lens manufacturing.
 - 🌱 I’m currently learning  python...
 - 💞️ I’m looking to collaborate on in finite element analysis, but I am a beginner，and I will work hard.
-- 📫 How to reach me ...
+- 📫 How to reach me my Email  opticlfilmxsd@163.com
+-    ...

 <!---
 hexiaohu1/hexiaohu1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.